williamneo/item-issues/_posts/2019-03-29-mme24-s1-the-seekers-banner.md

 tags: [hanger]
 ---

-MME24-S1: The Seekers Banner is missing a hanger icon.
+MME24-S1: The Seekers Banner is missing a hanger icon in the main `/items/` directory.
+It needs the image copied over from the `/items2/` mirror.